Bradford Cox: Atlas Sound

-Atlas Sound is the musical solo project of Cox, although he has used the name to represent his music since he was a child.
-He had access to a cassette player with two tape decks, which he used to layer guitar and drum sounds, and his own voice.
-In listening to some of these old tapes (of which Cox believes he has over five hundred in storage) he found "Some of it is absolutely, terrifyingly bad, but sometimes I'm just like, 'Wow, that's cool.'
+Atlas Sound is the solo musical project of Cox, a name he has used since he started making music between the ages of ten and eleven.
+The name derived from the brand of cassette deck he used.
+Cox would use two cassette decks, which he used to layer guitar and drum sounds, as well as his own voice.
+In listening to some of these old tapes, of which Cox believes he has over five hundred in storage, he found, "some of it absolutely, terrifyingly bad, but sometimes I'm just like, 'Wow, that's cool'.
 That's actually how some Deerhunter songs happened.
 'Spring Hall Convert' [from Cryptograms] was like that.
-That was a tape I made in ninth or tenth grade."
-Cox writes his music stream-of-consciousness, not writing lyrics in advance, and constructing songs by adding more parts until he feels "it's getting crowded."
-The name of his project is derived from the brand of tape player he used, Atlas Sound.
+That was a tape I made in ninth or tenth grade".
+Cox's early musical inspirations were The Stooges, Sonic Youth, Stereolab and Steve Reich among others.

-Cox began Atlas Sound in the wake of his work with Deerhunter because "I have ideas that I can't make work with a five piece rock band...There's kind of this palette of sounds that I use that I don't necessarily get to use with Deerhunter."
-Because the music Deerhunter makes is a collaborative effort, Cox does not want to assert himself as its principal songwriter.
-"I might have an idea for a fragment of a song, but I want to leave it skeletal so the guys can fill it out.
-Whereas with Atlas Sound, everything is done in an hour."
-Cox created the music for his first record in the software Ableton Live, using an array of computer-based instruments, as well as his own live recordings.
+Cox began the Atlas Sound project in its current form in the wake of his work with Deerhunter, saying "I have ideas that I can't make work with a five-piece rock band...
+There's kind of this palette of sounds that I use that I don't necessarily get to use with Deerhunter".
+In an interview with Pitchfork, Cox pointed out that as the music Deerhunter makes is a collaborative effort, Cox does not want to assert himself as its principal songwriter, saying:"There's five musicians in that band that are all excellent and have excellent ideas.
+I've never intended to be, or wanted to be presented as, the principal songwriter in that band.
+So I might have an idea for a fragment of a song, but I want to leave it skeletal so the guys can fill it out.
+Whereas with Atlas Sound, everything is done in an hour".Cox writes his music using a stream of consciousness method by not writing lyrics in advance and constructing songs by adding more parts until he feels "it's getting crowded".

+Atlas Sound was chosen to perform at the All Tomorrow's Parties festival in 2011, this edition of the festival was curated by Animal Collective.

+Let the Blind Lead Those Who Can See but Cannot Feel (2008)

+Cox released his first solo album, Let the Blind Lead Those Who Can See But Cannot Feel, on 18 February 2008 on Kranky in the US and on 4AD in Europe.
+The songs were recorded on Ableton Live using an array of computer-based instruments, as well as his own live recordings.
+The lyrics of Let the Blind Lead are autobiographical in nature, reflecting life experiences of Cox.

+The album mostly used computer-based MIDI instruments, created and recorded in Ableton Live.
+Effects that were not already built into the program were seldom used.